Hyperbaric Oxygen Therapy

-- Diabetic wounds of the lower extremitities in patients who meet the following critieria:
+- Diabetic wounds of the lower extremities in patients who meet the following criteria:

-- Patient has Type I or Type II Diabetes and has lower extremity wound that is due to diabetes;
+- Patient has type I or type II diabetes and has a lower extremity wound that is due to diabetes

-- Patient has a wound classified as Wagner Grade III or highter; and
+- Patient has a wound classified as Wagner grade III or higher; and

-- Patient has failed an adequate course of standard wound therapy and shows little progress in healing.
+- Patient as failed an adequate course of standard wound therapy and shows little progress in healing.

 What type of Hyperbaric Chamber does Iowa Methodist have?

-Iowa Methodist Medical Center has two of the largest monoplane chambers in the state of Iowa.
-The Perry Sigma Plus chambers are a clear "see through" chamber that allows a patient to sit up or lie down while sleeping, watching TV or conversing with staff.
-The chamber can accommodate a parent and child if necessary or two adults that have been exposed to carbon monoxide.
+Iowa Methodist has two of the largest mono-place chambers in the state of Iowa.
+The Perry Sigma Plus chamber which is a clear see through chamber allows the patient to sit up or lie down while sleeping, watching TV, or conversing with staff.
+The chamber can accommodate a parent and child if needed.